BioinformaticsSpring2015/BioinformaticsMaterials/labExercises/BioinfWk7Lab.md

 The results window includes lots of different types of information.
 If you would like to know more about interpreting these results, click on either of two links in the upper right of the window: "How to read this page" and "Blast report description."
 Click on the top BLAST hit, "Bos taurus isolate 115 mitochondrion, complete genome," and download as "FASTA (complete sequence)" from the upper left of the search result.
 It will appear as "seqdump.txt".

+Go back to the search page, scroll down to the bottom of the page, and click "Algorithm parameters."
+You can view a more exhaustive set of options for manipulating similarity searching.
+What happens to your searches if you alter any of these parameters?

-Go back to the search page and upload the entire nucleotide fasta file.
+For your next search, upload the entire nucleotide fasta file.
 When your results appear, click on "Download" then "Hit table(text)" in the window that appears.
 It will download as "*-Alignment.txt" (probably in your Downloads folder).

 The search we just completed was a megablast, which is a variation of blastn (searches nucleotide database using nucleotide query).
 Return to the search page and click on the "blastx" tab in the upper left.
 This search accepts a nucleotide query but searches protein databases.
 Enter the same sequence into the query box and click "BLAST."
 How do these search results differ from our first search?